 In 2012, the subject of brain injuries gained well-deserved widespread international attention when some four thousand former NFL players joined civil lawsuits against the League, seeking damages over the League’s failure to protect players from concussions.

 On August 30, 2013, the NFL reached a $765 million settlement with the former NFL players over the head injuries.
 The settlement created a $675 million compensation fund from which former NFL players can collect from depending on the extent of their conditions.
 Severe conditions such as Lou Gehrig’s disease and postmortem diagnosed chronic traumatic encephalopathy would be entitled to payouts as high as $5 million.
 From the remainder of the settlement, $75 million will be used for medical exams, and $10 million will be used for research and education.
 The amount is still being contested with many thinking it is just not enough to cover all of the victims.

-The impact of Traumatic Brain Injury is all-encompassing; affecting not only the individual but the family, close friends and other social networks.
+The impact of traumatic brain injury is all-encompassing; affecting not only the individual but the family, close friends and other social networks.
 Roles and relationships undergo profound changes, with the spouse often assuming the role of caregiver and breadwinner.
 The financial impact can often be devastating.

-I will manage your case with personal, compassionate attention while you focus on your recovery.
+We will manage your case with personal, compassionate attention while you focus on your recovery.
 There is never a cost to you until you receive your settlement.
-Call The Fountain Law Firm today for a FREE personal injury consultation.
+Call Fountain Law Firm today for a FREE personal injury consultation.